pacs-course/pacs-Labs/Labs/2024/01-bash_modules_git/lab01.md

 ---

 ### Run a script
 To run a script you need to change the access permissions of the file.
-To make a file executable run
+To make a file executable run:

 ```bash
 chmod +x script_file